Surface heating steers planetary-scale ocean circulation: Surface buoyancy flux contrast perturbation experiments

-The onset of convection in the North Atlantic basin is associated with the development of an oscillating abyssal anticyclonic gyre below $4000\,\mathrm{m}$ (Fig.~\ref{fig:NA_Deep_gyre}e and Fig.~\ref{fig:NA_Deep_gyre}f).
-The strength of the abyssal gyre correlates well with the mixing layer depth (Fig.~\ref{fig:NA_Deep_gyre}b), which in turn is induced by convection in the western boundary of the subtropical gyre.
-The formation of the abyssal gyre could be explained by two hypotheses: \emph{(i)}~Excessively deep mixing layers due to convection could relay vorticity input due to the surface wind stress directly to the abyssal circulation, or \emph{(ii)}~the southward extension of cyclonic subpolar gyre at the surface could baroclinically stimulate an anti-cyclonic circulation in the deeper layers.
-A complete analysis of the processes leading to the formation of the abyssal gyre is outside the scope of this study.

-In the reduced buoyancy contrast experiments, the density anomalies for the $-7.5\;\mathrm{W}\,\mathrm{m}^{-2}$ experiment at the end of 100 years closely match with the $-15\;\mathrm{W}\,\mathrm{m}^{-2}$ simulation at the end of 50 years, suggesting that small reductions in surface buoyancy flux gradients are manifested linearly in the ocean's buoyancy structure.
-However, this is not true for the positive buoyancy flux anomaly experiments (compare the Atlantic basin in Figs.~\ref{fig:pos_buo_PDA_Atlantic}c and ~\ref{fig:pos_buo_PDA_Atlantic}e, and the Pacific basin in Figs.~\ref{fig:pos_buo_PDA_Pacific}c and~\ref{fig:pos_buo_PDA_Pacific}e).
-Likewise, we observe a non-linear evolution of the ocean's buoyancy structure in the Atlantic and Pacific basins for the $+30\;\mathrm{W}\,\mathrm{m}^{-2}$ simulation (not presented here).
+In the previous subsection, we observed that the anomalies in the ocean's buoyancy structure due to reduced surface buoyancy flux gradients increase linearly with time.
+However, this is not true for the increased buoyancy flux contrast experiments (compare the Atlantic basin in Figs.~\ref{fig:pos_buo_PDA_Atlantic}c and ~\ref{fig:pos_buo_PDA_Atlantic}e, and the Pacific basin in Figs.~\ref{fig:pos_buo_PDA_Pacific}c and~\ref{fig:pos_buo_PDA_Pacific}e) where the evolution of the anomalies is more complex especially on longer timescales.

-The AMOC in the increased surface buoyancy flux contrast simulations initially spins up with time, followed by an oscillatory behavior (Fig.~\ref{fig:inc_buo_MOC}a).
-The time taken to display this oscillatory behavior is inversely related to the magnitude of the surface buoyancy flux gradient anomaly.
-The oscillation of the North Atlantic subtropical gyre strength (Fig.~\ref{fig:linear_fit_first10}a) is similar to that of the AMOC, suggesting a direct relationship between the two.
-Increased cooling in subpolar regions stimulates the production of NADW, which may cause an acceleration of the mid-depth circulation \citep{Morrison2011}.
+The AMOC in the increased buoyancy flux contrast simulations initially increases, followed by an oscillatory behavior (Fig.~\ref{fig:inc_buo_MOC}a) similar to that observed in the North Atlantic subtropical gyre strength time series in Fig.~\ref{fig:linear_fit_first10}a.
+Increased cooling in subpolar regions stimulates the production of North Atlantic deep water, which causes an acceleration of the mid-depth circulation \citep{Morrison2011}.

-The reduced buoyancy flux contrast experiments revealed a weak dependence of circumpolar transport on meridional surface buoyancy gradients (Fig.~\ref{fig:buoyancy_driven_MOC}c), with temporal variability within experiments being stronger than the anomalies.
-However, increasing the latitudinal surface buoyancy contrast produces a robust increase in the ACC (Fig.~\ref{fig:inc_buo_MOC}b), in agreement with \citet{Hogg2010} and \citet{Morrison2013}.
-An increase in the surface buoyancy flux gradients also promotes the conversion of available potential energy to kinetic energy (Fig.~\ref{fig:inc_buo_MOC}c), consistent with \citet{Tailleux2009}.